Step 1: Decide on a Company Type and Name

 A Limited Company:

-- Owners can take advantage of all the tax benefits and concessions available to any fully incorporated business
+• Owners can take advantage of all the tax benefits and concessions available to any fully incorporated business, such as the two-tier corporate tax rate

-- They can enjoy benefits such as the Closer Economic Partnership Arrangement (CEPA), a free trade agreement with Mainland China.
+• They can also enjoy benefits such as the Closer Economic Partnership Arrangement (CEPA) , a free trade agreement with Mainland China

 A Branch Office of a Parent Company:

-- This is for companies that are incorporated outside of Hong Kong and establish a place of business in Hong Kong
+• This is for companies that are incorporated outside of Hong Kong seeking to establish a place of business in Hong Kong

-- They must register with the Companies Registry as a ‘Registered Non-Hong Kong Company’ within one month of establishment
+• These must be registered with the Companies Registry as a ‘Registered Non-Hong Kong Company’ within one month of establishment

-- Unlike a subsidiary limited company, a branch office is not a separate legal entity from the parent and can leverage funds off the credit rating of its owner.
+• Unlike a subsidiary limited company, a branch office is not a separate legal entity from the parent and can leverage funds using the credit rating of its owner.
+This means that the parent company holds full responsibility for any debts or obligations incurred by the branch

 Representative Office:

-- They cannot engage in profit-making activities and can only fulfil limited functions
+• A representative office cannot engage in profit-making activities and can only fulfil limited functions on behalf of a company, such as market research or liaison activities

-- They are useful for companies looking to explore the Hong Kong market before making a larger investment
+• They are useful for companies exploring the Hong Kong market before making a larger investment

-- If a decision is made to enter into a transaction which creates a legal obligation, it must change the business to a limited company or branch office.
+• If the company decides to enter into a transaction that creates a legal obligation, it must change the business to a limited company or branch office

 Company Names

-Limited companies incorporated in Hong Kong cannot have the same company name as those in the index of company names kept by the Registrar of Companies.
-You may conduct a company name search free of charge through the Companies Registry’s e-Services Portal.
+Limited companies incorporated in Hong Kong cannot have the same name as any company already listed in the index kept by the Companies Registry.
+You may conduct a company name search in Hong Kong free of charge through the Companies Registry’s e-Services Portal.

 Company Structure